pingcap/docs-cn/dev/how-to/get-started/deploy-tidb-from-docker-compose.md

 1. Install Helm.

     [Helm](https://helm.sh) can be used as a template rendering engine.
+Make sure your Helm version >= 2.9.0 and < 3.0.0.
+To use Helm, you only need to download its binary file:
     To use Helm, you only need to download its binary file:

     ```bash
     curl https://raw.githubusercontent.com/kubernetes/helm/master/scripts/get | bash